stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/ondemand.md

 6. You can now start a Jupyter Notebook:

-    1. To open an exiting Jupyter Notebook, which is already stored on Sherlock, navigate to its location in the **Files** tab and click on its name.
+    1. To open an existing Jupyter Notebook, which is already stored on Sherlock, navigate to its location in the **Files** tab and click on its name.
 A new window running the notebook will open.
     2. To create a new Jupyter Notebook, click on the **New** button at the top